motion/orbit/projects/blog/src/pages/update-one/index.md

 _No one wants to trust any single company with all of their data._

 Close friends wouldn't even install early trial versions of Orbit without permission from their team.
-We wanted to build a better knowledge tool, but having it live in the cloud or on-prem would mean difficult onboarding, and therefore a heavy sales presence.
+We wanted to build a better knowledge tool, but having it live in the cloud or on-prem would mean difficult onboarding and thus a heavy sales need.

-But -- today, computers are powerful and have lots of memory.
-Topic modeling and search with modern NLP is orders of magnitude faster and easier to do.
-With experimentation, we realized we could run Orbit entirely locally on your computer.
-That means:
+But todays computers are powerful.
+They have lots of memory.
+Topic modeling and search with modern NLP is orders of magnitude faster and easier to do than just a couple years ago.
+We realized with just a bit more care towards compute power we could run Orbit entirely locally on your computer.
+That meant:

-- No handling of user data.
+- No handling of user data - risk-free trials.
-- No need for on-premise servier installs.
+- No need for on-prem server - low onboard cost.

-Which lets us do easy, risk-free trials and almost no onboarding process!

 <div class="graphic">
   <div style="margin: auto;  max-width: 100vw;">